 Your band-on front mech might need to be changed to a braze on mount.
 QR wheels may need to be changed to ones with thru axles.
 Your long drop rim brake calipers might need to be replaced with short drop ones... the list goes on.

-If you buy a good frame and upgrade the equipment that it came with, there are no issues with cross compatibility as you can get the right model of each component.
+If you buy a good frame and upgrade the equipment that it came with down the line, there are no issues with cross compatibility as you can get the right model of each component.

 Good aluminium is better than cheap carbon